shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## === Discovery of Cuffs

-[have cuff scene take place next day in ersie’s workshop]

 The next day, Mudrich followed Ersatzica to her workshop in the morning.
 Her right arm was still feeling very weak.

 “What do you think these new heirlooms do?”
 Ersatzica pulled out some items from a barrel and laid them on her worktable.